seek-oss/aec/README.md

 [awless](https://github.com/wallix/awless) is written in Go, and is an excellent substitute for awscli with support for many AWS services.
 It has human friendly commands for use on the command line or in templates.
-One limitation is its ec2 create instance command doesn't allow you to specify the EBS volume size.
+One limitation is its ec2 create instance command doesn't allow you to specify the EBS volume size, or add tags.